HR6 FAQ's

 16. Can I order one with different components?

-Besides the seat, color, and instruments, all HR6 cars will be identical within each international region.
-Some components may change after testing.
-HR6 owners can make changes, which could make the car ineligible for category competition.
+All HR6 cars will be identical within each international region except for the seat, color, and instruments.
+HR6 owners can make changes after purchase, which could make the car ineligible for category competition.

 18. Why did Howe introduce a new road racing car, not an oval track late model?